Creating a Da○saba○ber (No. 3)

 private IEnumerator spawnBase() { const int MAX_BASE_ENEMYS = 50; const float spawnRadiusMin = 8.0f; const float spawnRadiusMax = 10.0f; const float spawnInterval = 1f; var waitTime = new WaitForSeconds(spawnInterval); while(true) { // Spawn so that there are always MAX enemies if(enemies.Count < MAX_BASE_ENEMYS) { // Player position Vector2 playerPos = playerController.GetPlayer().Position; // Determine placement radius float r = UnityEngine.Random.Range(spawnRadiusMin, spawnRadiusMax); // Determine placement angle float angle = UnityEngine.Random.Range(0, 360); // Spawn spawn(playerPos, r, angle); } yield return waitTime; } else { yield return null; } }

-The coordinates, angles, and generation are repeated for the number of zombies generated.
+The coordinates, angles, and generation are repeated for the number of zombies to be generated.
+The

-The number of zombies generated is gradually increased, with more second occurrences than first occurrences.
+number of generated zombies is gradually increased, with more zombies generated in the second wave than in the first.

 // Determine the number of spawns from the wave (maximum 100) float spawnNum = Mathf.Min(wave * 10, MaxSpawnNum); // Place at equal intervals float angleRange = 360 / spawnNum; // Player position Vector2 playerPos = playerController.GetPlayer().Position; // Spawn for(int i = 0; i < spawnNum; i++) { // Determine the placement radius float r = spawnRadiusMax + UnityEngine.Random.Range(-1.0f, 1.0f); // Determine the placement angle float angle = angleRange * i; // Spawn spawn(playerPos, r, angle); }